 AT&T Access Card From Citi’s Bonus for New Cardholders

 Citi offers a meager welcome bonus of 10,000 ThankYou Points if you spend at least $1,000 on your card within the first three months.
-Your bonus points are worth $50 if you redeem for cash, or $100 if you redeem the bonus via another route, such as a travel booking or gift card through Citi’s ThankYou rewards portal.
+Your bonus points are worth $100.
+You redeem the bonus for travel booking, gift card, cash, and more through Citi’s ThankYou rewards portal.
 If you earn the bonus, Citi will deposit it into your account within two billing cycles.

 Earning Points & Rewards

 The rewards you earn with this card are called ThankYou Points, and they’re a pretty standard points currency across many of Citi’s cards.
 You’ll earn at least 1 ThankYou Point per dollar for every purchase you make with the card, and 2 ThankYou Points per dollar for purchases made at AT&T, including your monthly bill and even tech purchases from AT&T like a new phone or tablet.